Frostbite22/DecentralizedCoursesBookingSystemFront/README.md

 A Decentralized courses booking system built on top of Ethereum blockchain using Hardhat, ethers, reactJS as technologies and many third party libraries <br>
 The hardhat project related to this frontend [hardhat project](https://github.com/Frostbite22/DecentralizedCoursesBookingSystem)

+## Prerequisites
+You need to have a crypto Wallet and connect with an account <br>
+For web users, you can get a wallet through [MetaMask](https://metamask.io/)

 ## Configuration
 Create .env file in the root directory and set up the contract addresses <br>
 The contract address are produced by compile the smart contracts from the [hardhat project](https://github.com/Frostbite22/DecentralizedCoursesBookingSystem) <br>